 Package 'hySAINT'

-Title: Hybrid Genetic and Simulated Annealing Algorithm for High Dimensional Linear Models with Interaction Effects
+Title: Hybrid Genetic Algorithm and Simulated Annealing for Variable Selection with Interaction Effects

-Authors: Leiyue Li [aut, cre], Chenglong Ye [aut]
+Authors: Leiyue Li [aut, cre], Zhengzhong You [aut], Zeya Wang [aut], Chenglong Ye [aut]

 Maintainer: Leiyue Li <[email protected]>